Financial Intelligence At Airbnb With Scala – A Case Study

 Over the years they have developed their transaction processes as well, introducing new functionalities, currencies, and payment methods, etc.

-Also, the scope of their financial department’s responsibilities has widened.
+Also, the scope of their finance department’s responsibilities has widened.
 They have had to follow international accounting principles, ensure compliance with taxes and licenses, and provide detailed reporting.

 Their year-on-year transaction growth combined with new products and features resulted in a considerable increase in data volume.
 You can only imagine the data engineering team working out numerous solutions.